 4. Unsolicited Opinions

 That night, I went to a songwriter meetup where Shelly Peiken – co-writer of the Meredith Brooks’ hit “Bitch” – was a guest speaker.
 When Peiken began talking about the song, I got a little misty-eyed.
 (I’m proud to say I held it together much better than that time a couple years ago I openly wept at an Alanis Morissette show).
 When I was a young girl, witnessing womxn musicians own their strength gave me the courage to start sharing my own songs and stories.
-Call me a crazy bitch, but that shit makes me sentimental.
+Call me a sensi bitch, but that shit gets me emotional.

 6. Abortion and Unwanted Pregnancies

 Last week, I came across Gabrielle Blair’s viral Twitter thread about abortion.
 If you haven’t read it, please abort reading this article and read hers instead.
 I’ll wait.
 Okay, you back?
 If I were a lawyer pressing charges against the patriarchy, I would submit this extremely thoughtful piece of writing as a part of my case.
 This article activated dormant layers of feminism within my brain I didn’t even know were there.
 I was surprised that common sense could sound so radical.
 But patriarchy be patriarchin’ like that.
 Even if you don’t read Blair’s article, here are two excerpts to ponder when it comes to the abortion issue:

 “As a society, we really don’t mind if women suffer, physically or mentally, as long as it makes things easier for men.”

 “In summary: STOP TRYING TO CONTROL WOMEN’S BODIES AND SEXUALITY.
 UNWANTED PREGNANCIES ARE CAUSED BY MEN.”